Well, let’s look at the

 important that we go through a number of

 different components.
 The pituitary gland is really

 a very small pea-shaped gland.
 In males, it’s

-about half a gram in white.
+about half a gram in weight.
 In females that

 have had two or more children, there can be